-- (i) [Reserved] - (ii) North Korea.
+- (iv) North Korea.
+Applications for military end-users or for military end-uses, or for nuclear endusers or nuclear end-uses, in North Korea of such equipment will generally be denied.
+Applications for non-military end-users or for non-military end-uses, or for non-nuclear endusers or non-nuclear end-uses, in North Korea will be considered on a case-by-case basis. - (13) Mobile communications equipment. - (i) [Reserved] - (ii) Syria.
+Applications for military end-users or for military end-uses in Syria of such equipment will generally be denied.
+Applications for non-military end-users or for non-military end-uses in Syria will be considered on a case-by-case basis. - (A) Contract sanctity date for mobile communications equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for exports of all other mobile communications equipment: August 28, 1991. - (iii) [Reserved] - (iv) North Korea.
 Applications for military end-users or for military end-uses in North Korea of such equipment will generally be denied.
-Applications for non-military end-users or for non-military end-uses in North Korea of such equipment will be considered on a case-by-case basis. - (16) Vessels and boats, including inflatable boats. - (i) [Reserved] - (ii) Syria.
-A license is required for national security-controlled vessels and boats.
-Applications for military end-users or for military end-uses in Syria of these items will generally be denied.
-Applications for non-military end-users or for non-military end-uses in Syria will be considered on a case-by-case basis.
-Contract sanctity date for vessels and boats that were subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (iii) [Reserved] - (iv) North Korea.
-Applications for military end-users or for military end-uses in North Korea of these items will generally be denied.
-Applications for non-military end-users or for non-military end-uses in North Korea of these items will be considered on a case-by-case basis. - (17) Marine and submarine engines (outboard/inboard, regardless of horsepower). - (i) [Reserved] - (ii) Syria.
-A license is required for all marine and submarine engines subject to national security controls to all end-users.
-Applications for military end-users or for military end-uses in Syria of these items will generally be denied.
-Applications for non-military end-users or for non-military end-uses in Syria will be considered on a case-by-case basis.
-Contract sanctity date for marine and submarine engines that were subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (iii) [Reserved] - (iv) North Korea.
-Applications for military end-users or for military end-uses in North Korea of these items will generally be denied.
-Applications for non-military end-users or for non-military end-uses in North Korea of these items will be considered on a case-by-case basis.
+Applications for non-military end-users or for non-military end-uses in North Korea will be considered on a case-by-case basis. - (14) Acoustic underwater detection equipment. - (i) [Reserved] - (ii) Syria.
+A license is required for acoustic underwater detection equipment that was subject to national security controls on August 28, 1991, to all end-users.
+Applications for military endusers or for military end-uses in Syria will generally be denied.
+Applications for non-military endusers or for non-military end-uses in Syria will be considered on a case-by-case basis.
+Contract sanctity date for acoustic underwater detection equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (iii) [Reserved] - (iv) North Korea.
+Applications for military end-users or for military end-uses in North Korea of such equipment of these items will generally be denied.
+Applications for non-military end-users or for non-military end-uses in North Korea of such equipment will be considered on a case-by-case basis. - (15) Portable electric power generator. - (i) [Reserved] - (ii) North Korea.
+Applications for military end-users or for military end-uses in North Korea of such equipment will generally be denied.
+Applications for non-military end-users or for non-military end-uses in North Korea of such equipment will be considered on a case-by-case basis. - (16) Vessels and boats, including inflatable boats. - (i) [Reserved]